 Ken L. Faulkner, P.E. / FC&E Engineering, LLC

-Mr. Faulkner is a seasoned environmental engineer with over twenty-nine (29) years of environmental engineering experience.
+Mr. Faulkner is a seasoned environmental engineer with over thirty (30) years of environmental engineering experience.
 Mr. Faulkner is a Principal Engineer with FC&E Engineering.
 Mr. Faulkner initiated his career as a project engineer in the Municipal Wastewater Construction Branch of the Mississippi Department of Environmental Quality.
-Mr. Faulkner later moved to the Air Quality Division of MDEQ and became the Branch Chief of the Title V Air Permitting Branch.Read more
+Mr. Faulkner later moved to the Air Quality Division of MDEQ and became the Branch Chief of the Title V Air Permitting Branch before leaving MDEQ for the private sector.Read more

 In 1999, Mr. Faulkner was selected by Mississippi Chemical Corporation to become their Sr. Coordinator of Environmental Affairs.
 In this position he coordinated environmental activities for MCC’s facilities in five states and the Republic of Trinidad/Tobago.
 Additionally, Mr. Faulkner lead MCC’s environmental compliance audit team in performing comprehensive audits at all MCC locations.